Down Syndrome Factsheet (for Schools)

 What Teachers Should Know

-Down syndrome (DS), also called Trisomy 21, is a chromosomal condition in which extra genetic material causes delays in the way a child develops, both mentally and physically.
-It affects about 1 in every 800 babies born in the United States.
+Down syndrome, also called trisomy 21, is a chromosomal condition in which extra genetic material causes delays in the way a child develops, both mentally and physically.

 Kids and teens with Down syndrome tend to share certain physical features such as a flat facial profile, an upward slant to the eyes, small ears, and a protruding tongue.
 They tend to grow at a slower rate and remain shorter than their peers.

-Cognitively, DS can affect learning abilities in different ways, but most kids and teens with DS have mild to moderate intellectual impairment.
-Children with Down syndrome have delays in speech and motor skills, and may need assistance with self-care, such as dressing and grooming.
+Down syndrome can affect learning abilities in different ways, but it usually causes mild to moderate intellectual impairment.
+Children with Down syndrome have delays in speech and motor skills, and may need help with self-care, such as dressing and grooming.

-Medical problems associated with DS can vary widely from child to child.
-While some kids and teens with DS need a lot of medical attention, others lead healthy lives.
+Medical problems associated with Down syndrome can vary widely from child to child.
+While some kids and teens need a lot of medical attention, others lead healthy lives.
 People born with Down syndrome are at risk for:

 - congenital heart disease